b-harvest/Liquidity-Module-For-the-Hub/README.md

     - `ExpSwapUnitPrice`: initial expectation of swap unit price
 2. Calculate `SelfMatchedSwapAmt` using `ExpSwapUnitPrice`
     - maximum amount of swap which can be swapped each other without consuming liquidity pool
-    - substract tax only from swap amounts : these swaps do not pay fee to liquidity pool because it does not consume liquidity from liquidity pool
+    - these swaps do not pay fee to liquidity pool because it does not consume liquidity from liquidity pool
 3. Calculate `NetRemainingSwapAmt`
     - remaining swap amount after removing self matched swaps
-    - substract tax and fee payable from swap amounts : these swaps should consume liquidity pool to be executed
+    - substract fee payable from swap amounts : these swaps should consume liquidity pool to be executed
 4. Calculate `ExpSwapUnitPrice`
     - assume `NetRemainingSwapAmt` is A token (vice versa for B token case)
     - `ExpSwapAmt` = (`NetRemainingSwapAmt` * `PoolAmt_BToken`) / (`PoolAmt_AToken`+`NetRemainingSwapAmt`)
         - this formula is derived from constant product equation of Uniswap
     - `ExpSwapUnitPrice` = `ExpSwapAmt` / `NetRemainingSwapAmt`
 5. Remove swap requests which violate `MaxSwapPrice` constraints at `ExpSwapUnitPrice`
+6. Iteration of `ExpSwapUnitPrice` calculation
-6. Recalculate `ExpSwapUnitPrice` from step 2 and define it as `FinalSwapUnitPrice`
+    - recalculate `ExpSwapUnitPrice` from step 2 and define it as new `ExpSwapUnitPrice`
+    - iterate this process until we have no additional violation of `MaxSwapPrice` constraint
+    - define final `ExpSwapUnitPrice` as `FinalSwapUnitPrice`
 7. Calculate `SelfMatchedSwapRatio` for A token and B token
     - `SelfMatchedSwapRatio_AToken` = `SelfMatchedSwapAmt` / (`SelfMatchedSwapAmt` + `NetRemainingSwapAmt`)
     - `SelfMatchedSwapRatio_BToken` = `SelfMatchedSwapRatio` / `SelfMatchedSwapRatio` = 1